On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Undirected -Simple -Path: Single-Exponential Time

-Importantly, the two objects that we seek in the \eulerEdge\ problem are independent of each other (unlike the case of \eulerPart).
+\begin{defproblem} {\eulerEdge} {An $n$-vertex $\mathsf{b}(k/r)$-colored undirected graph $G$, positive integers $k,r$, and a vertex cover $U$ of $G$ of size at most $3k/r$ where each vertex in $U$ has a unique color, and an occurrence sequence $\overline{\bf d}=(d_1,d_2,\ldots,d_{\mathsf{b}(k/r)})\in {\cal D}_{r,k}$ where $d_i\geq 1$ for every color $i$ of a vertex in $U$.} {Do there exist both an $r$-simple path $W$ in $G$ that is a $\overline{\bf d}$-fit and a function $\varphi: E(G)\rightarrow \mathbb{N}_0$ that is a $\overline{\bf d}$-fit?} \end{defproblem}\\ Importantly, the two objects that we seek in the \eulerEdge\ problem are independent of each other (unlike the case of \eulerPart).
 Intuitively, the reason why we can allow this independence is precisely because we know that the walk is going to visit every vertex of a vertex cover, and hence no matter what the second object will be, we will necessarily obtain a connected multigraph at the end when we combine the two.
 Now, let us formalize this intuition.

 \begin{lemma} Suppose that \eulerEdge\ can be solved in time $f(k/r)\cdot (n+\log k)^{\OO(1)}$.
 Then, \colPathRspecial\ can be solved in time $2^{\OO(k/r)}\cdot f(k/r)\cdot (n+\log k)^{\OO(1)}$. \end{lemma}